 There are ATMs in Yosemite Valley, Curry Village, Wawona and Tuolumne Meadows.
 The shops and restaurants in Yosemite all take cards.

 Yosemite is open all year round and only closes in extraordinary circumstances.
 It is also open 24 hours a day.
 There is an entrance fee to the park which is charged on a per-vehicle basis.

 Yosemite Weather October

-⇒ If you love the outdoors check out my posts on a day by day guide to the Everest Base Camp Trek, the best things to do in Verbier Switzerland, Climbing Ben Nevis in Scotland and climbing Mount Kosciuszko in Australia.
+⇒ If you love the outdoors check out my posts on a day by day guide in the Everest Base Camp Trek Blog, the best things to do in the Verbier Summer, Climbing Ben Nevis in Scotland, Inside the Volcano Iceland and Yosemite in One Day.

 Yosemite Tours for Solo Travellers

 There are lots of options for solo travellers to Yosemite – from full multi-day guided tours to day tours to join.

 ⇒ Tourradar offers tours of Yosemite between 3 and 8 days designed for solo travellers